oyvinw/oyvinw/README.md

 #### Various
 * [feigbot](https://github.com/oyvinw/feigbot) - A Discord bot that uses OpenAI LLM's to commentate, analyse, and make predictions based data from Dota 2, complete with voice synthesis.
 * [rgol](https://github.com/oyvinw/rgol) - Conways game of life, implemented in Bevvy using Rust
 * [Advent of Code](https://github.com/oyvinw/Advent-of-Code) - Some advent of code solutions, with a couple of visualisations.
-All done in Rust.

 #### Game Jams
 Various Game Jam games i've build solo and with others over 48/72 hours.
 Don't expect high code quality or informative repositories.
 Use the link at the bottom to see the results :)